Scott Kashket: Early life

 Kashket was born in Chigwell, Essex, in England and is Jewish.
 His father Russell Kashket, and grandfather Bernard Kashket, are tailors and run Kashket & Partners, a UK company that traces its history back to being hatters at the court of the Russian Tsar in the early 1900s.
+His great-grandfather moved to London in the 1920s.

 Career

 Early career

 Kashket began his career playing futsal for Maccabi GB in the English National Futsal League.
 He played for the Team Maccabi Great Britain junior futsal team at the European Maccabiah Games in Vienna in 2009, winning a bronze medal.

 He was spotted and signed at age 16 by Spanish B side club Hércules, following a spell with Buckhurst Hill, he played for their 16–19 and 18–21 age group football teams in late 2012.

 Kashket returned to the UK, and played for the Wingate & Finchley U21 team.
 He scored three goals in two matches during October 2013.

 He played for Team GB Under-18 at the 2013 Maccabiah Games in Israel, winning a bronze medal.

 In November 2013, Kashket had a trial with Maccabi Tel Aviv.
 However, he suffered an ankle ligaments injury on his first day with the club.